On Pancyclicity in a Mixed Model for Domination Reconfiguration: Introduction

 A \emph{dominating set} of a graph $G$ is a set $D \subseteq V(G)$ such that every vertex of $V(G)\backslash D$ is adjacent to at least one vertex of $D$.
 In the \emph{dominating graph} of $G$, $\D(G)$, each vertex represents a dominating set of $G$.
 Adjacency in $\D(G)$ is defined as follows: Distinct vertices $x$ and $y$ of $\D(G)$ (with corresponding dominating sets $X$ and $Y$, respectively) are adjacent if and only if $Y$ can be obtained from $X$ by adding or removing a single vertex.
-The graph $\D(G)$ is the reconfiguration graph of dominating sets of $G$ under the \emph{token addition/removal} (TAR) model, first considered by Haas and Seyffarth in 2014~\cite{HS14}.
-Adaricheva et al.~\cite{ABCHMSS21} observed that no dominating graph has a Hamilton cycle, but proved that some classes of seed graphs yield dominating graphs with Hamilton paths~\cite{ABCHMSS21,ABCHMSS22}.
+The graph $\D(G)$ is the reconfiguration graph of dominating sets of $G$ under the \emph{token addition/removal} (TAR) model, first considered by~\cite{HS14}. \cite{ABCHMSS21} observed that since dominating graphs have an odd number of vertices but no odd cycles, no dominating graph has a Hamilton cycle.
+However, \cite{ABCHMSS21,ABCHMSS22} proved that some classes of seed graphs yield dominating graphs with Hamilton paths.
 In this paper, we show for some classes of graphs $G$ that by adding only a few additional edges to the dominating graph $\D(G)$, we find not only a Hamilton cycle, but cycles of every cardinality up to $\abs{V(\D(G))}$.
 That is, by adding a relatively small number of edges to $\D(G)$, the graph becomes \emph{pancyclic}.
 We call the new graph the TARS-graph of $G$, since the adjacencies are given by both the token addition/removal (TAR) model and the token sliding (TS) model, which we define in Section~\ref{sec:defn}.

+The primary objective of this work is to establish the pancyclicity of many of these TARS-graphs, and not to explicitly count the number of TS edges used.
+We occasionally note the relative proportions of edge types in the constructed cycles, though we make no claim that these are optimal.
+For instance, in the TARS-graph depicted in Figure~\ref{fig:TARS_example}, the graph would be pancyclic even with only one TS-edge (the one depicted horizontally).
+However, the proof of Theorem~\ref{thm:joins} uses more than one TS edge to construct all the cycles.

-To our knowledge, this (and the thesis from which this work is inspired~\cite{Pipes24}) is the first instance where different rulesets for adjacencies of reconfiguration graphs have been combined.
+To our knowledge, this (and the undergraduate thesis by the second author,~\cite{Pipes24}, from which this work is inspired) is the first time the union of two disjoint adjacency rules has been considered for reconfiguration graphs.
+However, we also draw the reader's attention to the recent work by~\cite{Beaton} which generalizes the token sliding adjacency rule in another way.